Single Vector

 [1] "papaya"

-In the (sec?)–data-types, we learned about different data types in R (numbers, text, logical values, etc.).
-Just as we organize physical items - R needs special containers to organize and store different types of data.
+In the Chapter 3, we learned about different data types in R such as double, integer, character, and logical.
+Just as we organize physical items, and organize our personal space - our data needs special containers to organize and store different types of data.
 These containers are called data structures.

 Each data structure in R has specific characteristics: